 Treatments and Care

-At the Feinstein Clinical IBD Center, we are dedicated to the treatment of the entire patient; we believe strongly in an integrative care model.
-You are much more than the sum of your biological parts.
-So we bring in nutritionists, psychologists and social services to help you develop a comprehensive treatment plan.
-And we involve your family – your caregivers – so everyone is invested in your treatment.
+At the Susan and Leonard Feinstein IBD Clinical Center, we are dedicated to the treatment of the entire patient; we believe strongly in an integrative care model.
+You are much more than your disease.
+In addition to IBD specialists, we incorporate nutritionists, psychologists and social services into your care to help you develop a comprehensive treatment plan.
+We also involve your family – your caregivers – so everyone is invested in your treatment.

 Your multi-dimensional treatment can include the following areas/disciplines:

-- Medicine: If you and your doctor determine that you would benefit from one of the biologic agents offered by the IBD Center, we provide both the medical treatment and monitoring services for our patients.
-Our state of the art infusion center provides a comfortable, private setting at which you will receive a full-range of biologic, and cutting-edge therapies including: Infliximab, Certolizumab, Adalimumab and Vedolizumab.
+- Medicinal Treatment: Your consultation with one of our IBD specialists will provide you an overview and recommendations for medical treatment.
+If you and your doctor determine that you would benefit from one of the biologic agents offered by the IBD Center, we provide both the medical treatment and monitoring services for our patients.
+Our state of the art infusion center provides a comfortable, private setting at which you will receive a full-range of biologic, and cutting-edge therapies.

-- Clinical Trials: One of the greatest advantages of being treated here at the IBD Center is that virtually every new therapy has been developed and tried out at Mount Sinai.
-You will have access to the latest clinical trials and be able to try novel therapies long before they hit the marketplace.
+- Clinical Trials: One of the greatest advantages of being treated at the Feinstein IBD Center is that virtually every new therapy has been developed and tried out at Mount Sinai.
+You will have access to the latest clinical trials and can have the option to participate in research on novel therapies that are advancing care in IBD.
 We encourage you to discuss your willingness to participate in a clinical trial with your doctor and to view a list of the current IBD trials.